 Steve Sieberson is an adventurer and writer whose new book, Low Mountains or High Tea – Misadventures in Britain’s National Parks, continues his work as an author of humorous and entertaining tales of exploration in far-flung places.

-Steve was born and raised in farm country in northwest Iowa, but he decided at an early age that he was meant to move west and become a climber.
+Born and raised in farm country in northwest Iowa, Steve decided at an early age that he was meant to move west and become a climber and explorer.
 He did so at the age of twenty-seven, after collecting a string of academic degrees in the Midwest and amusing himself by lifeguarding and skydiving.
-Along the way he worked in construction, journalism, and teaching, and he served as a VISTA volunteer in El Paso County, Texas.
+Along the way he worked in construction, journalism, and teaching, and he served as a VISTA volunteer in El Paso, Texas.
 Once he settled into life as a lawyer in Seattle, he joined the venerable Mountaineers and learned the joys and challenges of rock craft, glacier travel, and freeze-dried food.
-He also became a member of Seattle Mountain Rescue, an elite group of climbers dedicated to retrieving their fellow enthusiasts who have suffered mishaps.
+He also became a member of Seattle Mountain Rescue, a group of accomplished climbers who volunteer their time to aid their fellow enthusiasts in the high country.

 As his law practice developed into the field of international financing, Steve managed to drag his climbing gear with him on a number of his business trips, and his solo expeditions provided the incentive he needed to sit through endless hours negotiating and drafting loan agreements and ship mortgages.
 These excursions also provided the fodder for his first book, The Naked Mountaineer – Misadventures of an Alpine Traveler.